 8. Don’t ignore the obvious.
 The biggest threats to travellers are the same the world over: road accidents, unsafe sex and crime.
 Look after yourself, and the worst you’ll suffer is an upset stomach.

 9. Pack the sunscreen.
 Malignant melanoma is on the rise and is caused by excessive sun exposure and sunburn.
 SPF 25 -30 is adequate but needs reapplying during the day.
 Replenish your sunscreen annually as it becomes less protective with shelf-age.

 10. Flight socks need to fit properly.
-The pharmacist who supplies them should measure you – and ideally the socks should be put on when you are in the lying position, probably before you leave home, rather than at the airport.
-People taking hormones (e.g the combined contraceptive pill) are at increased risk of DVT.
+The pharmacist who supplies them should measure you (or at least supply a tape measure so you can check your size yourself.
+Ideally the socks should be put on when you are in the lying position, probably before you leave home, rather than at the airport.
+People taking hormones (e.g the combined contraceptive pill) are at increased risk of DVT and flight socks are especially relevant to such travellers.

 11. Get fit for what you plan to do, especially if travelling with children.
 Tone those quads and you'll enjoy the trip far more, and keep up with the youngsters.